rydery/rydery.github.io/projects/dodgeball.md

 labels:
   - Java
   - ICS 111
-summary: The very first progamming project I worked on in my freshman year as an ICS 111 student at UH Manoa.
+summary: The very first programming project I worked on in my freshman year as an ICS 111 student at UH Manoa.
 A dodgeball game where the player must dodge all balls using WASD keys.
 ---

 <img class="ui image" src="../images/dodgeball2.PNG">